JoshMcMillen/BrewHand/extension-readme.md

 - Replaces TODO comments with actual implementations

 **Generate Quality Code** (`Ctrl+Shift+G` / `Cmd+Shift+G`)
-- Quick command to generate new code with quality-first prompts
+- Quick command to generate new code with BrewHand prompts
 - Automatically routes to the best LLM for your specific task

 **Code Quality Review**